-4 Things the Old Testament Teaches about Suffering
+4 Things the Old Testament Teaches YOU about Suffering

 Many people struggle and even suffer when times are hard.
 Physical maladies can be exacerbated by bad weather and the stresses of increased workload, heightened expectations, and disrupted schedules during the hard seasons of life.
 Relational issues with family members and friends can become an emotional burden, especially when the challenges of today are compared to the “good old days” of good times in the past.
 Most medical websites include sections on coping with “holiday depression.”